jrasmusson/ios-professional-course/Bankey/3-Protocol-Delegate/README.md

 }
 ```

-Explain what is going on here with animation etc.
+- Discuss: Explain what is going on here with animation etc.

 Great - so now we can finish logging in, present the onboarding view controller.
 Where do we go after onboarding?